nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-faq.md

 ### How Long does it Take to Retrieve Content from Cold Storage?

 Retrieval takes 3 to 5 hours.
 Time for restore should be consistent no matter the content type or file size as S3 Glacier is [designed for 35 random restore requests per pebibyte (PiB) stored per day](https://docs.aws.amazon.com/amazonglacier/latest/dev/downloading-an-archive-two-steps.html), which should prove quite sufficient.

-//TODO check if there is a retrieval policy in place https://docs.aws.amazon.com/amazonglacier/latest/dev/data-retrieval-policy.html
-=> No retrieval policy

 ### Can I Disable Email Notifications when Restoring Large Volumes of Content?